Many new arrivals nervously wonder, should I be tipping for services in Cozumel? And what’s the going rate?

 Besides, relax a little.
 You’re on island time, now…

-When in Cozumel You Need to Ask for Your Check
+How to Ask for Your Check in Cozumel

 There is one particular area of promptness-related confusion that I want to try to clarify, up-front: The getting of the check here in Mexico.

-I have seen this scene unfold countless times with travelers to Cozumel, when out in the island’s many restaurants.
+I have seen this scene unfold countless times with travelers to Cozumel, when out in the island’s numerous terrific restaurants.

 Their attentive waiter has confirmed they don’t need anything else but then proceeds to leave them sitting there.
 Waiting and waiting for the check!
 What gives?!

 Rest assured, that rather than a lack of promptness, your wait staff is trained in this very hospitable custom – one I wish more cultures shared.

-As gracious hosts, establishments here would never presume to give you a check without you requesting it.
+As gracious hosts, Cozumel restaurants from traditional Mexican bistros to awesome local taco joints here would never presume to give you a check without you requesting it.
 This would imply that you should pay up and leave more quickly.

 This leisurely attitude is a way of making sure you know you are welcome, and that you should relax, enjoy, and take all the time you need.

 The solution?
 Just ask for the check (“la cuenta, por favor?”) and you’ll be on your way in no time.

-When you arrive in Cozumel (CZM) or Cancun (CUN), you will proceed through the immigration procedure, having filled out your Mexican form, and showing your passport.
+When you arrive at the Cozumel International Airport (CZM) or Cancun International Airport (CUN), you will proceed through the immigration procedure, having filled out your Mexican form, and showing your passport.

 From there, you’ll locate your baggage-retrieval carousel, and find your bags.
 Usually, your bags are on the carousel very quickly, often beating you there.
 If you don’t see them right away, look around the carousel a little – often the flight’s baggage has already been neatly arranged off to one side.